-Richard J. Reddick, Ed.D., is an assistant professor in the Department of Educational Administration at The University of Texas at Austin, where he has served as a faculty member since 2007.
+Richard J. Reddick, Ed.D., is a recently tenured associate professor in the Program in Higher Education Leadership, where he serves as coordinator of the College and University Student Personnel Administration master's concentration in the Department of Educational Administration at The University of Texas at Austin, where he has served as a faculty member since 2007.
 Dr. Reddick earned his B.A. in Plan II Liberal Arts Honors and was named a College of Liberal Arts Distinguished Dean’s Graduate in 1995.
 He then went on to teach elementary and middle school in the Fifth Ward community of Houston, Texas.
 Dr. Reddick went on to work in the student affairs field at the Massachusetts Institute of Technology, California Polytechnic State University, San Luis Obispo, and Emory University.

-Dr. Reddick is an award winning teacher and scholar, awarded the Eyes of Texas Excellence Award in 2008, the Outstanding Young Texas Ex Award, and the John L. Warfield Center for African and African American Studies Teaching Award, both in 2012.
+Dr. Reddick is an award winning teacher and scholar; awarded the Eyes of Texas Excellence Award in 2008, the Outstanding Young Texas Ex Award, and the John L. Warfield Center for African and African American Studies Teaching Award, both in 2012, the Black Faculty Staff Association Faculty Member of the Year in 2013, and the recipient of the John L. Warfield Center for African and African American Studies Teaching Award in 2013.
 He spent the 2010-2011 academic year as a Woodrow Wilson National Fellowship Foundation Career Enhancement Scholar.
-Dr. Reddick serves on the Educational Administration Budget Council and is the coordinator of the master’s specialization in College and University Student Personnel Administration.
 Dr. Reddick holds appointments in the John L. Warfield Center for African and African American Studies, the Department of African and African Diaspora Studies, and has taught undergraduate courses in the Plan II Liberal Arts Honors program.
+Additionally, Dr. Reddick serves as the Assistant Director in the Plan II Honors Program and as Faculty Director for Campus Diversity Initiatives for the Division of Diversity and Community Engagement.
 Dr. Reddick teaches graduate courses in higher education administration and qualitative research methods.